Originally published August 2021

 2. Fibro affects our eyes

-The way fibro affect my eyes is dryness and sensitivity to light.
+The way fibro affects my eyes is dryness and sensitivity to light.
 At times it feels as if someone has stuck a needle in my eye.
 Over time, it can affect your vision because you are squinting.
-It is important to see your eye doctor (ophthalmologist, not just an optician) on a regular basis.
+It is important to see your eye doctor (ophthalmologist, not just an optician) regularly.
 Don’t neglect your eyes.
+In retrospect, I have experienced this sign of fibromyalgia since my early twenties.
+At the time, I thought it was allergies causing mucus to cover my contacts.
+It was so bad that I finally, resorted to wearing glasses.

 3. Loud Noises are Painful to the Fibro Warrior

 Noise can cause pain as well.
-One reason I had to stop working in the children’s department was that the noise level was too high and it hurt my ears.
-I can’t be in the same room while the vacuum cleaner runs either.
+This is why I had to stop working in the children’s department at church.
+The noise level was too high and it hurt my ears.
+I can’t be in the same room while the vacuum cleaner runs.
 Thank goodness, I have a husband who runs the vacuum for me!

 4. Our Nose Senses the Pain

 Scented perfumes, detergents, and cleaning agents can make someone with FMS feel ill with everything from fatigue to nausea and headaches.
-Foods smells can also make the fibromyalgia sufferer so sick they don’t want to eat anything, or start eliminating certain foods from their diet, even if they are healthy items.
+Food smells can also make the fibromyalgia sufferer so sick they don’t want to eat anything or start eliminating certain foods from their diet, even if they are healthy items.

 Fibromyalgia and Sensitivities: What’s That Smell? (fibromyalgianewstoday.com)